4 Must-Visit Regions in Morocco’s Desert

 Alternatively, get straight back into nature.
 Though you’re in the desert, you’ll see buttes, mesas, and plateaus that seem very “Arizonian,” and certain areas will seem more riparian—that is, riverbeds have turned what would be sandy, dry areas to green river oases.
 That’s all thanks to the Todra river, which has cut its way through the red limestone.
 It’s formed the Todra Gorge, a whopping 984 feet deep.
 The shallow river, while nice to look at, is even better when you’re in it.

 Back in civilization, the next common stop is Ouarzazate.
 It’s a Hollywood hotspot, the set of a handful of major blockbusters like Gladiator, Black Hawk Down, American Sniper, and Game of Thrones.
 The backdrop is Mount Toubkal, coming in at 13,671 feet, the highest peak in Morocco’s highest range.
-And as you’re wandering the winding mountain roads—like N9—out of town, you’ll be surrounded by small Berber villages.
-Their traditional mud-brick homes and farms are worth a quick walk through if time allows.

 The High Atlas: Zagora, Kasbah Telouet, and the Ounila Valley